Ask AI

 Operands#

-Operands are base conditions which can be true or false about a given asset partition.
+Operands are base conditions which can be true or false about a given target.
+For partitioned assets, the target will be a given partition of the asset.

 OperandDescription

-AutomationCondition.failedReturns true if the asset partition failed to be materialized in its latest run
+AutomationCondition.execution_failedTarget failed to be executed in its latest run

 Operators#